aklinker1/webext-core/docs/guide/index.md

 ## Overview

-Web Ext Core's packages are provided via NPM.
+`@webext-core`'s packages are provided via NPM.
 Depending on your project's setup, you can use them in different ways:

-- If you're project uses a bundler like Vite or Webpack, see [Bundler Setup](#bundler-setup).
+- If your project uses a bundler like Vite or Webpack, see [Bundler Setup](#bundler-setup).
 - If your project does not use a bundler, see [Vanilla Setup](#non-bundler-setup)

 ## Bundler Setup